-The FTA and PMOC met with MWAA on January 8, 2013 to conduct a monthly progress review meeting and supplemental information was obtained from MWAA during the following weeks.
-The status of information is as of December 31, 2012, unless otherwise noted.
+The FTA and PMOC met with MWAA on February 7, 2013 to conduct a monthly progress review meeting and supplemental information was obtained from MWAA during the following weeks.
+The status of information is as of January 31, 2013, unless otherwise noted.

 - Real estate acquisition continues to keep ahead of construction requirements, often resorting to rights-of-entry (ROE) to gain access to required parcels.
-Of the 104 parcel packages required, 99 have been acquired. - Rail car Procurement Monthly Progress Review Meeting No. 28 between WMATA and Kawasaki on the 7000 Series railcars was held on January 10, 2013 in Lincoln, NE and the WMATA/PMOC 7K Rail Car Update Meeting was held on January 15, 2013 at WMATA headquarters.
+Of the 104 parcel packages required, 99 have been acquired. - Rail car Procurement Monthly Progress Review Meeting No. 29 between WMATA and Kawasaki on the 7000 Series railcars was held on February 14, 2013 at the Jackson Graham Building and the WMATA/PMOC 7K Rail Car Update Meeting was held later in the morning on February 14, 2013 at WMATA headquarters.
 The current Final Design Review (FDR) completion date is reported by Kawasaki remains February 28, 2013 compared to the mitigation schedule completion date of March 22, 2012, a slippage of 343 calendar days.
 The completion of the Design Validation Review (DVR) is also expected on that date.
 FDR meetings have been completed.
-The approved FDR Contract Deliverables Requirements List (CDRLs) is at 61.9% completed, with 37.5% in progress (i.e. either submitted or being revised) and 0.6% open.
-At the reported level of completion, the PMOC is of the opinion that the February 28, 2013 date for the completion of the FDRs is a more realistic estimate.
+The approved FDR Contract Deliverables Requirements List (CDRLs) is at 69.5% have been completed and approved, with 30.5% in progress (i.e. previously submitted and undergoing WMATA review).

+Kawasaki expects to have all the CDRLs submitted to WMATA by February 15th.
+At the reported level of completion, the PMOC is of the opinion that the February 28, 2013 date for the completion of the FDRs is a realistic estimate.
 At the January 15th meeting WMATA noted that remaining elements to be completed for FDRs is primarily correcting documentation and that there is agreement on the design elements.
+WMATA personnel are leaving for Japan on Monday, February 18, 2013 for meeting and further DVRs.